wcerfgba/jpreston.xyz/notes-on-organization-design.md

 * Resources
 * Structures

 The first mode is the 'standard', or 'business as usual' mode.
 This is how the members of an organization understand the organization on a day-to-day basis as it operates and tries to achieve its objectives.
+In the standard mode, each factor builds on and is determined by the preceding factors in the order given in the model name: world, objectives, processes, resources, and finally structures.

 The second mode is the 'meta', or 'change' or 'design' mode.
-This is how an organization designer sees the different factors as influencing each other in the context of trying to change one or more factors, and change the organization.
+This is how an organization designer sees the different factors as influencing each other in the context of trying to bring about an organizational transformation or change.
 From the meta perspective, there is no clear root factor or sequence in which the factors should be considered, because they push and pull on each other in mutual and symbiotic ways.

+I will now define and discuss each factor in order according to the standard mode.

 #### World

 The world is the set of true statements about the objective reality which surrounds us.
 "The sky is blue", "goats cheese is made from milk from goats", "if I don't water my plants, they will die", and "UK law requires a company to file a tax return each year", are all true statements, and largely free of controversy, meaning most people will immediately agree that these statements are all true without argument (even if there are interesting philosophical rabbit-holes, such as what 'blue' is).

-In the standard mode, the world is our most fundamental factor, because it defines the current state of affairs which inspire, motivate, and constrain our imagined way of how the world could be; the world is the 'is' to the 'ought' of our objectives.
+In the standard mode, the world is our most fundamental factor, because it defines the current state of affairs which inspire, motivate, and constrain our imagined way of how the world could be, and what is possible for us to achieve; the world is the 'is' to the 'ought' of our objectives.

 In the meta mode, the world constrains our processes and resources, through external policy.
 Statements like "UK law requires a company to file a tax return each year" are an example of such an external policy: a limitation on a process or an objective that must be met, to avoid an existential threat to the existence of the organization -- in this case, legal action from Revenue and Customs.

+The organization can bring about changes in the world through its processes.
+When the world changes, it may be necessary to re-evaluate all other factors, particularly objectives and processes.

 World corresponds to external environment in Burke-Litwin, and is notably missing from other models.
 World also serves to describe the current status of the organization, since the organization is situated inside the world.
-In this way, factors such as Burke-Litwin's culture appear in WOPRS as statements which span both world and objectives: there is a current culture, and there is also an ideal culture.
+In this way, factors such as Burke-Litwin's culture, working climate, and motivational level appear in WOPRS as statements in both world and objectives: there is a current culture, climate, and motivation, and there is also an ideal culture, climate, and motivation.

+Beliefs can also appear in the world factor as statements of the form "X believes Y", such as "our organization (i.e. all members) believe that brie is better than camembert".

 #### Objectives